Tylerqche/Portfolio-Website/portfolio_website/README.md

 Use `npm run dev` in order to run application in your localhost.

-Built using React, Tailwindcss and JavaScript.
+Built using React, Tailwindcss, HTML, CSS and JavaScript.